playfularchitect/Rosetta-Stone-Of-Physics/Cosmic Chess/Rosetta Table V2 (Current)/Quantized Circular Balls/All 4 One Project/Readme.md

-TL;DR — What we showed
+TL;DR — What we showed    November 5th, 2025
 CKM (quark mixing)

 We found a compact, near-integer FN/NNI-style λ-power texture that reproduces the observed CKM pattern using only order-one coefficients and two phases, plus two continuous tweaks: a lopsided (12)_d factor and a continuous power p₃₂ on the down (32) entry.